[ aws . cognito-idp ]

 RoleArn -> (string)

-The ARN of an Identity and Access Management role that authorizes Amazon Cognito to publish events to Amazon Pinpoint analytics.
+The ARN of an Identity and Access Management role that has the permissions required for Amazon Cognito to publish events to Amazon Pinpoint analytics.

 ExternalId -> (string)